 Thanks for visiting this page which lists tips for

-Following my tips might help you increase your book
+Following my tips might help you increase your

 sales.